michaeljones145236/rbtoar/README.md

   - `ℓ` is the block size/width.
 This should normally be set to at most 5.
 For larger block sizes, it might be a good idea to set `step` lower.
 The default value, 1, reduces the algorithm to the standard non-block restarted TOAR algorithm.
   - `step` is an optional argument specifying the minimum number of blocks to be added to the second-order Krylov subspace between each check for convergence of sufficiently many eigenpairs.
 Setting this too high could waste time building a larger subspace than neccessary; setting it too low could waste time solving the reduced-order QEP too many times when little progress is made enriching the subspace.
   - `σ` is the shift point in $\mathbb{C}$ for the shift-and-invert spectral transformation.
 This should normally be set to a value well within the domain of interest, or convergence of wanted eigenvalues may be slow.
-  - `smallest` is whether to target the eigenvalues closest to the shift.
-This should almost always be set to `true` (the default value if unspecified).
-If set to `false`, the eigensolver will target eigenvalues furthest away from the shift instead.
+  - `which` specifies which eigenvalues to target.
+The default is `:SM`, which targets eigenvalues closest to `σ`.
+The other accepted value is `:LM`, which targets eigenvalues furthest from `σ`.
   - `keep` is the function that specifies the domain of interest.
 This function should accept a single positional argument of type `ComplexF64` and return `true` if it is in the domain of interest and false otherwise.
 By default, the domain of interest is taken to be the full complex plane (so `keep` always returns `true` for all inputs).
   - `dtol` is an internal numerical tolerance for breakdown/deflation detection.
 Normally this should not be changed, except in the case of badly behaved QEPs if you know what you're doing.
-  - `rrv` is whether to use refined Ritz vectors.
-Refined Ritz vectors are not currently implemented and may be scrapped entirely, as it is not clear if they are ever worthwhile.
-  - `arpack` is meaningless as long as refined Ritz vectors are not implemented.
+  - `rrv` is the number of inverse power iterations to apply in the Ritz vector refinement. **Currently not implemented, has no effect.**
   - `flvd` is whether to use Fan, Lin & Van Dooren [3] scaling on the QEP.
 Scaling is applied based on matrix 1-norms.
   - `verb` is the level of verbosity.
 It can take three values:
     - `0`: no verbosity